Firefighters

 Description

-The North Tonawanda Fire Dept is known as one of the best paid and volunteer departments in the nation.
 The greatest enemy the lumbermen had was fire.
 Annually it destroyed millions of dollars of lumber and cost many lives.
 A step forward came on May 7, 1876, when twenty of the most prominent residents of the Village of North Tonawanda gathered together in the school house at the corner of Main and Tremont Streets and formed themselves into a Company for the protection of property against the ravages of fire.
 The newly formed Company petitioned the Village Board and in special session on May 15, 1876, the board approved and appointed them firemen of the Village and their company was called the North Tonawanda Bucket Company, later to be called the Columbia Hook and Ladder Company No. 1.

 North Tonawanda depended heavily on Volunteer Firemen and quickly grew to seven companies located at important places around the city.

-Date Started Name By Whom Notes
+Started Name Notes

-March 1, 1886 Active Hose Company No.2 "Ironton Boys"
+March 1, 1886 Active Hose Company No.2 "Ironton Boys", Robinson south of Marion in 1893

 April 1887 Live Active Hose Co.
-No. 4
+No.4 Thompson St (1893), now Goundry and Vandervoort

-January 26, 1891 Rescue Fire Company No. 5
+January 26, 1891 Rescue Fire Company No.5

-1894 Sweeney Hose No. 7 Village Council
+1894 Sweeney Hose No.7

-From The Tonawanda News, May 9, 1896:
+Columbia Hook & Ladder in The Tonawanda News, May 9, 1896:

 Monday, June 15, has been selected as the date of the Firemen's Annual Parade.
 It is expected that it will prove of more than ordinary interest as unusual efforts will be put forth this year to make it an enjoyable spectacular affair.